| Title: | Wait for a Key Press in a Terminal |

 has_keypress_support()

-For Linux/Unix and OSX terminals, suppress key echoes from the terminal.
+For Linux/Unix and macOS terminals, suppress key echoes from the terminal.

 expr |